cabogie/UnityAudioExample/README.md

 I know almost nothing about audio stuff so I'm sure you'll be more at home with all the frequencies, rates, positions, etc.

 You can also just add a file for the audio clip to play .wav file or something.

+# Unity Basics
+Create GameObjects in the scene and attach components (scripts) to them.

+# Rendering
+Unity has multiple render pipelines, and I setup the project using URP (Universal Render Pipeline).

+In project settings you tell Unity what pipeline you're using with a pipeline asset.
+This asset is a bunch of settings for rendering, along with linking the renderers themselves.
+So unity reads pipeline asset which tells it things about how lighting should work and which renderers to use.
+This is all very customizable and a little complicated, but you don't need to worry about it here.